COVID-19 testmaker Atomo pops on ASX debut

-Rapid blood test company Atomo Diagnostics, which has recently pivoted to supplying kits for COVID-19 antibody tests, has more its debut on the ASX at more than double its initial public offering price.
+Rapid blood test company Atomo Diagnostics, which has recently pivoted to supplying kits for COVID-19 antibody tests, has made its debut on the ASX at more than double its initial public offering price.

 It is the first float on the ASX in six weeks, since junior gold explorer Kaiser Reef listed on February 28.